tarantool/doc/doc/reference/reference_sql/sql_statements_and_clauses.rst

-Then, ``UNION ALL (SELECT s1 + 1 FROM w)`` takes the row from ``w`` -- which contains [4] -- and now the importance of the WHERE clause becomes evident, because "s1 < 4" is false for this row, and therefore we have reached the "stop" condition.
+Then, ``UNION ALL (SELECT s1 + 1 FROM w)`` takes the row from ``w`` -- which contains [4] -- and now the importance of the WHERE clause becomes evident, because "s1 < 4" is false for this row, and therefore the "stop" condition has been reached.

 So, before the "stop", table ``w`` got 4 rows -- [1], [2], [3], [4] -- and
 the result of the statement looks like: